-Neither the New Jersey Uniform Securities Act nor the Federal securities laws contain a fiduciary duty for broker-dealers or investment advisers.
-Rather, fiduciary duty evolved from judicial decisions that interpreted a common law fiduciary duty to investment advisers.
-The SEC regularly affirms that no rule establishes a fiduciary duty for investment advisers.
-Indeed, in a June 5, 2019 interpretive release, the SEC stated: [t]he fiduciary duty to which advisers are subject is not specifically defined in the Advisers Act or in Commission rules.
+Neither the Massachusetts Uniform Securities Act nor the federal securities laws contain a fiduciary duty for broker-dealers or investment advisers.
+Rather, fiduciary duty evolved from judicial decisions that interpreted a common law fiduciary duty that applied only to investment advisers.6 The SEC regularly affirms that no rule establishes a fiduciary duty for investment advisers.7 Indeed, in a June 5, 2019 interpretive release8, the SEC stated: "[t]he fiduciary duty to which advisers are subject is not specifically defined in the Advisers Act or in Commission rules."
+Likewise, the invitations of comment on the Massachusetts fiduciary proposal and preproposal stated that "this conduct standard is based on the common law fiduciary duties of care and loyalty."

-The creation of a fiduciary duty is a legislative function outside the scope of the Bureau's rulemaking authority.
-Codification of a judicially established fiduciary standard in New Jersey securities regulations represents a significant change in the law.
-Establishing a fiduciary duty by regulation, therefore, inappropriately usurps the role and responsibilities reserved for the New Jersey legislature and reflects an ultra vires action.
+The creation of a fiduciary duty by regulatory fiat violates core separation-of-powers principles by exercising a legislative function outside the scope of the Division's rulemaking authority.
+Codification of a judicially established fiduciary standard in Massachusetts securities regulations represents a significant change in the law.
+Establishing a fiduciary duty by regulation, therefore, inappropriately usurps the role and responsibilities reserved for the Massachusetts legislature and reflects an ultra vires action.